Bedroom count

 Quick answers to common questions about the Sacramento rental market.

-Average rent prices in Sacramento have remained the same over the last month and have decreased by 3% since last year.
+Average rent prices in Sacramento have increased by 1% over the last month and have remained the same since last year.

-To comfortably afford rent in Sacramento, you'd need to earn approximately $71,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Sacramento, you'd need to earn approximately $72,000/year, based on spending no more than 30% of your income on rent.

 Sacramento's 2025 rental market shows one-bedroom apartments averaging around $1,500 per month, while two-bedroom units rent for around $1,900 monthly.
 These figures represent the current market rates across California's capital city.